 Students who are absent more than ten percent of the scheduled school days are considered by the State Ed Code to be Chronically Absent.
 These students are missing too much of their education to be successful.
-Students who are chronically absent and their parents will be required to meet to attend an Attendance Intervention conference at school so that the family and school can work together to support improved attendance.
+Teachers will contact parents/guardians after three, six, and nine absences per class per semester.
+Once a student has missed more than ten percent of classes in a semester, the student and their parents/guardians will be required to attend an Attendance Intervention Conference at school so that the family and school can work together to support improved attendance.
 Students who continue to be chronically absent will be referred to the School Attendance Review Board.
-Students who miss twenty percent or more of the days in any semester for any of their classes will not be eligible to earn credits for that class, unless both the student and a parent or guardian has participated in an Attendance Conference and have agreed to an Improved Attendance Plan.
+Students who miss twenty percent or more of the days in any semester for any of their classes will not be eligible to earn credits for that class, unless both the student and a parent or guardian has participated in an Attendance Intervention Conference and have agreed to and are following an Attendance Improvement Contract.